bpops/timeslide/README.md

 ## Setup

-Run the bootstrap file which will clone deoldify, download the colorizing model, and install all python requirements (if you want to run in a virtual environment then you'll instead want to run these steps manually).
+Run the bootstrap file which will clone deoldify, download the colorizing model, and install all python requirements.

 ```
-sh bootstrap.sh
+source bootstrap.sh
 ```

 ## Run